victorsuarezis/org.idempiere.pos/README.md

 This is the Swing Version.
 You can see WebUI version: https://bitbucket.org/victorsuarez/org.idempiere.wpos

-You should use, with my iDempiere Core Fork: https://bitbucket.org/victorsuarez/idempiere_dev, because I have modified some clases from core for to complete adaptation.
+You should use it, with my iDempiere Core Fork: https://bitbucket.org/victorsuarez/idempiere_dev, because I have modified some clases from core for to complete adaptation.

 For the moment, this plugin is for iDempiere 3.1 version.